-The Federal Reserve or the Fed is the central bank of the United States of America.
-The Federal Reserve is a network of 12 regional Federal Reserve banks, but the Fed’s power centre is in its New York bank.
+The Federal Reserve (known more informally as “the Fed”) is the central bank of the United States of America.
+It is made up of a network of 12 regional Federal Reserve banks, but the Fed’s power centers in its New York bank.
 It has more power than any other economic actor in the country and, by extension, in the world as a whole.

-The Fed’s Liabilities: Commercial banks’ reserves, government deposits and mostly dollar bills
+Commercial banks’ reserves, government deposits, and mostly dollar bills

-The Fed Assets: Emergency discount loans to banks and government securities.
+Emergency discount loans to banks as well as government securities

 Federal Reserve Policy Tools

-The Federal Reserve acts as a lender of last resort.
+The Fed acts a lender of last resort.
 This tool was essential during the 2008 financial crisis, when they lent extensively to banks.

-Open market operations involves the buying and selling of securities in the open market.
-This is very similar to the Quantitative Easing policy used during the 2008 financial crisis
+Open market operations entail the buying and selling of securities on the open market.
+This is quite similar to the quantitative easing policy employed during the 2008 financial crisis.